Basis-Theory/docs/source/includes/elements/vanilla/_elements_instance.md

 cardElement.unmount();
 ```

-Safely removes the element from the DOM, stopping any further communication with it.
+This lifecycle method safely removes the element from the DOM, stopping any further communication with it.

 <aside class="warning">
   <span>Trying to mount an element that has been unmounted will result in an error.</span>